pulumi/registry/themes/default/content/registry/packages/cloudamqp/installation-configuration.md

 * Go: [`github.com/pulumi/pulumi-cloudamqp/sdk/v3/go/cloudamqp`](https://github.com/pulumi/pulumi-cloudamqp)
 * .NET: [`Pulumi.Cloudamqp`](https://www.nuget.org/packages/Pulumi.Cloudamqp)

-### Configuring Credentials
+## Configuring Credentials

-Once obtained, there are two ways to communicate your authorization tokens to Pulumi:
+Pulumi relies on the CloudAMQP SDK to authenticate requests from your computer to CloudAMQP.
+Your credentials are never sent to pulumi.com.
+The Pulumi CloudAMQP Provider needs to be configured with CloudAMQP credentials before it can be used to create resources.
+Once the credetials are obtained, there are two ways to communicate your authorization tokens to Pulumi:

 1. Set the environment variable `CLOUDAMQP_APIKEY`: